Frequently Asked Questions

 - Go beyond the “sage on a stage.”
 Think creatively about format, especially about ways to encourage attendees to work together to share experiences, brainstorm, or solve a problem.

 - Be clear and concise with your takeaways and description.
 Keep in mind that your most critical reader may be a law firm CEO, law school administrator, or court administrator trying to decide whether or not to let your potential audience member attend.
-Please try to keep your description to fewer than 100 words.
 See our Program Design resource for more details.

 - The standard program length for the conference is an hour, so think about the best way to deliver the content of your program in that time frame.
-(There is also the option to propose longer-length deep dive programs [2.5 hours] and preconference workshops, which can range from half a day up to two days in length.)
+(There is also the option to propose longer-length deep dive programs (2.5 hours) and preconference workshops, which can range from three to six hours in length.

 - Identify speakers who are the best individuals to present and/or lead discussions on the issue.
 If your subject matter expert is not necessarily a dynamic presenter, pair them with an energetic moderator who can keep the session moving.